How DLOC DLOM Discounts in Litigation Affect Business Value

 Executive Summary

-Discounts for lack of control (DLOC) and lack of marketability (DLOM) can materially change a litigated business value—sometimes by hundreds of thousands (or millions) of dollars—because they address real economic limits on what an ownership interest can do and how quickly it can be converted to cash.
+DLOC DLOM discounts litigation — also referred to as DLOC DLOM discounts in litigation — discounts for lack of control (DLOC) and lack of marketability (DLOM) — can materially change a litigated business value—sometimes by hundreds of thousands (or millions) of dollars—because they address real economic limits on what an ownership interest can do and how quickly it can be converted to cash.

 This guide explains what DLOC and DLOM are, when they arise in disputes, how valuation professionals typically quantify and apply them (including a simple numeric example), and the most common failure points that opposing experts target during depositions and at trial.

-DLOC and DLOM disputes most often appear when the interest being valued is a minority (non-controlling) stake in a closely held company, or when the interest is not readily sold on an established market.
+DLOC and DLOM disputes most often appear in business valuation litigation disputes when the interest being valued is a minority (non-controlling) stake in a closely held company, or when the interest is not readily sold on an established market.
 Common fact patterns include:

 A minority owner argues for a higher value, while the opposing side argues for discounts tied to lack of voting power, limited transfer rights, or contractual restrictions in governing documents.